Philippines

 Carnet Status:

-Currently, a bond with customs is required for equipment importation via air or sea freight.
+Yes — the Philippines is an ATA Carnet country, but a customs bond is currently required for equipment importation via air or sea freight alongside the Carnet.

 Required Documents: